Quadrilateral Security Dialogue: China's foreign policy under Xi

 In 2012, Xi Jinping became the General Secretary of the Chinese Communist Party, succeeding the leader of China.
 Since then, tensions between China and each of the four Quad countries have increased.
 Xi has taken a hard-line on security issues as well as foreign affairs, projecting a more nationalistic and assertive China on the world stage than was the case with China's peaceful rise policy advanced by Xi's predecessor Hu Jintao.
 Xi's political program calls for a China more united and confident of its own value system and political structure.

 Under Xi's leadership, the PRC has resorted to island building in the Spratly Islands and the Paracel Islands region.
 According to Reuters, island building in the South China Sea primarily by Vietnam and the Philippines has been going on for decades; while China has come late to the island building game, its efforts have been on an unprecedented scale as it had from 2014 to 2016 constructed more new island surface than all other nations have constructed throughout history and as of 2016 placed military equipment on one of its artificial islands unlike the other claimants.
 A 2019 article in Voice of America that compared China and Vietnam's island building campaign in the South China Sea similarly noted that the reason why Vietnam in contradistinction to China has been subject to little international criticism and even support was because of the slower speed and widely perceived defensive nature of its island-building project.

 In a 2020 opinion column, former Indian general S. K. Chatterji described China's foreign policy as "salami slicing.".
 Between 2015 and mid-2017, the US has conducted five freedom of navigation naval operations (FONOP) in the region.
 In July 2016, an arbitration tribunal constituted under Annex VII of the United Nations Convention on the Law of the Sea (UNCLOS) ruled against the PRC's maritime claims in Philippines v.
 China.
 The tribunal did not rule on the ownership of the islands or delimit maritime boundaries.
 Both the People's Republic of China and the Republic of China (Taiwan) stated that they did not recognize the tribunal and insisted that the matter should be resolved through bilateral negotiations with other claimants.

-India's shift in position and "Look East"
+India's shift in position and "Act East"

 In the years following the cessation of the Quad, India was not keen to reinstate the grouping, out of fear it would antagonize China.
 After several years of growing tensions with China on a range of topics, and particularly after the 2017 border standoff, India started to express renewed interest.